 Another significant driver is the increasing awareness of preventive healthcare among consumers in the Asia Pacific region.
 As per McKinsey & Company, over 60% of consumers in urban centers like Singapore and Sydney now prioritize preventive health measures over reactive treatments.
 This shift in mindset has led to a surge in demand for weight management solutions that emphasize holistic well-being.
 For instance, the popularity of wearable fitness devices, such as Fitbit and Apple Watch, has grown exponentially, enabling users to track their physical activity and caloric intake in real time.
 Additionally, the integration of artificial intelligence into digital health platforms has enhanced the personalization of weight management programs.

 One of the most significant restraints facing the Asia Pacific weight management market is the high cost associated with premium solutions, such as personalized diet plans, gym memberships, and advanced fitness equipment.
 These expenses often make such services inaccessible to a large segment of the population, particularly in developing economies like Indonesia and Vietnam.
 For example, a comprehensive weight loss program offered by a leading brand in Australia can cost upwards of $500 per month, limiting its adoption to affluent consumers.
-This financial barrier restricts market penetration in rural areas where disposable incomes are lower, which is hindering widespread adoption of weight management solutions.
+This financial barrier restricts market penetration in rural areas where disposable incomes are lower, which is hindering the widespread adoption of weight management solutions.

 Another major restraint is the limited awareness of weight management solutions in rural and semi-urban areas across the Asia Pacific region.
 While urban centers have embraced wellness trends, rural populations often lack access to information about the importance of maintaining a healthy weight.
 According to the United Nations Development Programme, over 40% of rural communities in countries like Bangladesh and Myanmar have limited exposure to health education campaigns, resulting in low prioritization of weight management.
 Additionally, cultural perceptions in some regions view overweight as a sign of prosperity, discouraging individuals from seeking weight loss interventions.